flame-engine/flame/CONTRIBUTING.md

 - Check that all tests pass: `melos run test`;
 - Documentation should always be updated or added (if applicable);
 - Examples should always be updated or added (if applicable);
-- Tests should always be updated or added (if applicable);
+- Tests should always be updated or added (if applicable) -- check the [Test writing guide] for more details;
 - The PR title should start with a [conventional commit] prefix (`feat:`, `fix:` etc).

 If the contribution doesn't meet these criteria, a maintainer will discuss it with you on the issue